 - Abdominal pain

 Assisted medical detox is the only way to ensure the well-being and safety of anyone who’s made the life-affirming decision to quit heroin use.
+In certain instances, drugs like Clonidine or Suboxone may also be administered to help relieve opioid withdrawal symptoms.

 Alcohol and Drug Detox

 What about those who are dependent on both alcohol and drugs?
 It might be a combination of alcohol abuse and dependence on prescription painkillers.
 Many who’ve abused prescription painkillers graduated to hard drugs like heroin when their supply ran out.
-The detox process from combination alcohol and drugs is complex and much too dangerous to attempt alone.
+The detox process from alcohol and drugs is complex and much too dangerous to attempt alone.
 Going cold turkey endangers life and results in a much more painful and uncomfortable detox process than necessary.

 With assisted medical detox, medications can be prescribed to ease unpleasant withdrawal symptoms and combat intense cravings.
 Without medical support, it’s too easy to head right back to using, rationalizing that detox is too painful, too tough, and maybe detox should be put off until later.